Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 \paragraph{Colombia.}

-The \textit{Encuesta Anual Manufacturera} (EAM) is a firm-level dataset that provides annual data on Colombia's manufacturing industry.
-It is a self-reported survey that collects information related to employment (both temporary and permanent), labor costs (including wages, salaries, and social benefits), gross production, intermediate consumption, value added, and fixed assets, among other items.
-Importantly, EAM is at the firm level, meaning we cannot track workers' information over time, unlike Portugal and Norway.
-This survey is required by law for industrial establishments with 10 or more employees, or those that meet an annually adjusted production-value threshold based on the Producer Price Index.
-Our analysis uses EAM data from 2000 to 2017, focusing on permanent workers.
+The \textit{Encuesta Anual Manufacturera} (EAM) is a longitudinal survey providing annual information on firms in Colombia's manufacturing sector.
+The survey covers medium to large firms, typically above 10 employees. \footnote{The survey is required by law for establishments with 10 or more employees, or those that meet an annual inflation-adjusted production-value threshold.} Firms report information on employment (both temporary and permanent), labor costs, gross production, intermediate consumption, value added, among other items.
+Importantly, unlike in Portugal and Norway, we cannot track workers' information over time.
+Our analysis uses EAM data from 2000 to 2017.